mirage/mirage-www/tmpl/wiki/backend-solo5.md

 # Solo5

-Solo5 is an execution environment and associated tooling for running unikernels, that provides:

-* Access to a variety of secure sandboxing technologies (e.g. hardware virtualization, seccomp).
+Solo5 is an execution environment and associated tooling for running unikernels, that provides access to a variety of secure sandboxing technologies (e.g. hardware virtualization, seccomp) and advanced facilities for efficient debugging.
+Mirage unikernels are one of Solo5's well-supported targets, though Solo5 has a broader focus.
-* Portability to a variety of host systems and processor architectures.
-* Efficient record/replay for deterministic execution and debugging of applications.

 As an example, a developer may build a MirageOS unikernel using the Solo5 backend.
 The mirage build process would use Solo5 building tools to create